dirtyhenry/tech-articles/_posts/2011-11-20-introducing-green-room-radio.md

 tags: [product]
 ---

-Yesterday, I went to my first Hackathon: the [AT&T Mobile App Hackathon in Boston][1].
+Yesterday, I went to my first Hackathon: the AT&T Mobile App Hackathon in Boston.
 It was a very fun event (thanks to the organizers) that I recommend to every people interested in new technologies, being a developer or not.

 My team was composed of Alki (from [wattnow][2]), Ming and Charles.
 Here was our idea.
 Living in big cities, many gigs happen every night, mostly with local